Full Time Temporary

 • Participates/conducts research into wound, skin and stoma management.

-• Participates in SJHC committees and regional/community committees, as appropriate, in consultation with the Collaborative Practice Leader & Wound Care Team.
+• Participates in SJHC committees and regional/community committees for quality improvement and research purposes, as appropriate, in consultation with the Collaborative Practice Leader & Wound Care Team.

 • Other duties as requested by the Collaborative Practice Leader